gravelLab/gravellab.github.io/_pages/trainees.md

 ## Undergraduate training

 I do supervise undergraduate internships via either research courses (such as COMP 400) or fellowships (such as MITACS).
-I have occasionally hired undergraduates for research associate poistions.
+I have occasionally hired undergraduates for research associate positions.
 I do not provide unpaid internships outside of research training courses.
 In most cases, internships focus on either programming or data analysis, but there are other possibilities.
 Interested students should contact me early at [gravellab@gmail.com](mailto:gravellab@gmail.com).

 ## Application process

 With the exception of the QLS program, admissions to these programs require you to find a supervisor.
 Concretely, if you are interested in working in my lab, you should probably reach out before applying ([gravellab@gmail.com](mailto:gravellab@gmail.com)).
 I typically need a cv, transcript, and contact information for two references.
-A short cover letter (a page or less) is useful -- this can simply the body of the email.
+A short cover letter (a page or less) is useful -- this can be simply the body of the email.
 If there are suitable opportunities, I will reach out and schedule a short informational meeting, from which we will determine the next steps.
 These often include a short presentation where you talk about some project you worked on, discussions about a suitable tentative project, and meeting with current trainees.
 If everything works out, I will then recommend admission to the program you chose.

 It can take a few weeks for me to get back to you initially (see EDI statement below).
 If you have a deadline, let me know at any time.
 You should also feel free to reach out again if I have not replied after a few weeks.